 Inside The Beautiful Bathrooms Of House & Home Editors

 It’s a private space for sure, but House & Home editors aren’t shy about revealing the insider design tricks they used in their own bathrooms.
 Whether it’s a busy family hub or a serene escape, these bathrooms are savvy style statements that both translate and transcend the trends to become functional spaces.
-From Suzanne Dimma’s modern bathrooms to Kai Ethier’s colorful family bathroom, click through for fresh decorating ideas from our editors, past and present.
+From modern bathrooms to colorful family bathrooms, click through for fresh decorating ideas from our editors, past and present.

 Sally reclaimed her two daughters’ bedroom to carve out this dreamy ensuite for her renovated bedroom.
 Setting the tub under the existing skylight creates a bright spot for bathing, while statement tile turns the wall into a piece of art.
 The European-style wet room houses the bathtub and shower area behind a glass door to contain moisture.
 Open shelving keeps soaps, brushes and apothecary goods within reach.

 Sally kept the design of the Corian vanity simple and clean, with double sinks and added storage space behind the mirrors and in white oak-trimmed lower drawers.
 With everything tucked away, there is space for a pretty tray of her favorite fragrances and a vase of peonies.

 The design of the wet room ensuite is a chic, clean envelope that highlights handwrought natural materials such as a basket and rustic stool.

 In her hardworking — but compact — family’s main bathroom, Stacey updated the space with a tranquil watery blue and soft white.
 A window was replaced and shifted down the wall slightly to accommodate the wider tub and shower area.
 Mixing metals — brass hardware and lighting, a matte black faucet and polished-nickel fixtures in the shower — adds character.